West Seneca, New York: Attractions

+The Charles Burchfield Home and Studio, located at 3574 Clinton Street in West Seneca, New York, served as the residence and creative workspace of renowned American watercolorist Charles E. Burchfield for 37 years, from 1925 until his death in 1967.
+Burchfield raised his family here, including artists Martha Burchfield Richter and Catherine Burchfield Parker, and painted many of his iconic landscapes and townscapes inspired by the surrounding environment.
+The studio, built in 1928 and later moved to a concrete foundation in 1930, played a key role in his artistic process.
+This modest property, measuring 33 by 450 feet, was both a source of inspiration and a frequent subject in his artwork.

+Today, the property is privately owned by Alexander and Brittany Miller, who have undertaken extensive research and preservation efforts to restore the home and studio to their original condition, as depicted in Burchfield’s paintings and journals.
+Their goal is to have the site recognized on the State and National Registers of Historic Places.
+Visitors can explore a virtual tour of the property, offering a unique perspective on the spaces that influenced Burchfield’s art.

 The town was once home to one of the largest malls in the area, the Seneca Mall.

 Schwabl's, a restaurant staple, has been located in West Seneca since 1837, known for their beef on weck, the restaurant was featured in a 2009 episode of Anthony Bourdain: No Reservations.

 XGen Elite Sports Complex is home to the Buffalo eXtreme of the American Basketball Association.

 Education

 There are three separate public school districts within the town.
 The West Seneca Central School District is the largest and serves the majority of the town.
 It also serves small portions of the southern parts of Cheektowaga, the northern portion of Orchard Park, and the northeastern portion of Hamburg Town.
 Portions of West Seneca Town are in Orchard Park Central School District and in Cheektowaga-Sloan Union Free School District.

 West Seneca is home to the following private primary and secondary schools (Roman Catholic schools are affiliated with the Roman Catholic Diocese of Buffalo):